KristianLyng/varnishfoo/chapter-2.rst

 to just get used to issuing an extra request to Varnish after the expiry time to see the update take place.

-Let's do an other example of this, using a browser, and 60 seconds of max age and an ETag header set to something random so our browser can do conditional GET requests:
+Let's do another example of this, using a browser, and 60 seconds of max age and an ETag header set to something random so our browser can do conditional GET requests: